Talhamehar007/linux-bible/README.md

 `-T0` means to use all the available threads (I Tried but it does not work, so instead `pxz` is recomended)
 >     tar -c -I 'xz -9 -T0' -f archive.tar.xz Dir/

+One-liner to create a .tar.xz file with 4 Threads to speed up:
+>     XZ_DEFAULTS="--threads=4"; export XZ_DEFAULTS; tar -cJf Pictures.tar.xz Pictures/

+OR:
->     tar -I pxz -cvf Pictures.tar.xz Pictures/
+>     tar -I pxz -cf Pictures.tar.xz Pictures/